givxl33t/go-clean-boilerplate/readme.md

 # Go Clean Architecture Boilerplate
-This repository serves as a boilerplate for building a Go project using the **Clean Architecture** principles and a commonly adopted Golang project layout.
+This repository serves as a boilerplate for building a Go project using the commonly adopted Golang project layout and clean code principles (**NOTE**: The structure may seem like an implementation of clean architecture, but in reality this project is a far cry from an actual clean architecture concept and principles).

 ## Features
 This boilerplate includes the following libraries and tools: